adichiru/adichiru.github.io/_posts/2016-09-12-Enable-SSH-Ubuntu1604.md

 I will re-vive and update and publish here soon an old post I wrote several years ago about configuring SSH server.

-In the mean time I'd like to point out a few other basic things:
+In the mean time, I'd like to point out a few other basic things:

 1. After modification you need to restart the SSH server to load the new config.
 But to be safe it is always a good idea to make sure that your changes are not preventing the SSH server to start - if that will happen you'll lose SSH access to the system, which could be very unfortunate.
-To have a safe-guard against this problem you can use a simple script in cron that will replace your faulty configuration in x minutes unless you stop it.
+  To have a safe-guard against this problem, there are at least 2 methods:
+    1. Make a simple bash script that will replace your faulty configuration in x minutes, unless you stop it, with the default one; run this script in cron.
-2. Another nice way to deak with this is to validate you configu file before restarting ssh server.
-This can be done with this command:
+    2. Validate you configuration file before restarting ssh server.
+This can be done as follows:

-find the binary of the sshd server: which sshd
+      - find the binary of the sshd server

-run the sshd server with the -t parameter to validate the config file
+      - execute the binary with the -t parameter to validate the config file

-the expected out put is nothing (except for a success exit code) if everything is fine; To see the exit code run this imediately after the previous command: echo $?
+      - verify the exit code

+      {% highlight bash %}
+      which sshd
+      ./$(which sshd) -t
+      echo $?
+      {% endhighlight %}

       In case of errors, you find messages showing the line of the offending syntax.

+2. For troubleshooting, the fact that the config file shows some parameteres/values does not mean that the process is configured in that way.
+Simply because the changes in the config file could have occured after the process was started.
+This is an issue that even pretty serious security tools used for validation, auditing or conformity are not smart enough to deal with.

 To try to connect to this SSH server might also prove problematic on the client side; it is possbile that you'll get an error like this:
-"Disconnected: Server protocol violation: unexpected SSH2_MSG_UNIMPLEMENTED packet"
+**"Disconnected: Server protocol violation: unexpected SSH2_MSG_UNIMPLEMENTED packet"**

-This is the error Putty (Development snapshot 2014-09-02:r10214) will give you.
+That's the error Putty (Development snapshot 2014-09-02:r10214) will give you.
 (That's old....
 I need to update it!)

 To fix this, you need to make sure that Key exchange algorithm does include "Diffie-Hellman group echange".
 In putty, load the session you need to fix and go to Connection > SSH > Kex and make sure the you put the mentioned algorithm at the very end.

+For linux, ???